jtcash/OwonB41T/README.md

 ## Current Features
 This project is currently early in development, but I've completed the core functionality:
 * Compatibility with any Bluetooth Low Energy adapter (built-in ones included)
-* Connecting to an Owon B41T+ by device name or mac address
+* Connecting to an Owon B41T+ by device name (GATT LocalName) or MAC address
 * Printing data from the meter to stdout
-* Controlling the meter with simluated button presses from stdin
+* Controlling the meter with simulated button presses from stdin
 * Downloading and printing stored offline data
 * Sending non-button commands to the meter: start logging, download recorded data, rename device... etc.
   * Start offline data recording